 Swami Hariharananda Aranya's text is chosen due to its traditional structure, precision and clarity.
 Swami Hariharananda Aranya was also a practicing Yogi and a Sāmkhya scholar.
 Sāmkhya is the foundation for Yoga since Yoga is the practical wing of Sāmkhya.
 The English translation, which is the one we normally study, by P.N.
 Mukherji, is also very good and easy to read.
 Swamiji also references Vāchaspati Mishra's sub-commentary.
 For all the aforementioned reasons, this text was chosen for this study.

-2) Lacking "to-the-point" illustration of concepts
+2) Lacking "to-the-point" explanation of concepts and verbose material that serves no purpose